aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/03-setup.md

 1. the `DAO` it prepares the installation for, and
 2. the `_data` parameter containing all the information needed for this function to work properly, in this case, the address we want to set as admin of our DAO.

-Hence, the first thing we should do when working on the `prepareInsallation()` function is decode the information from the `_data` parameter.
+Hence, the first thing we should do when working on the `prepareInstallation()` function is decode the information from the `_data` parameter.
 We also want to check that the address is not accidentally set to `address(0)`, which would freeze the DAO forever.

 ```solidity
 import {Clones} from '@openzeppelin/contracts/proxy/Clones.sol';